giorgiovilardo/dumb-price-tracker/README.md

 ### Setup the Scraper

 Edit your sites in the `SITES` const in `scraper.py`.
 The slug is for saving them in INI sections.
+Edit the other consts with your gmail user and pass (Yagmail uses gmail to send, please remember to make your account "less secure" in order to use SMTP without google API) and the email(s) you want to be notified at in the `send_mail` function.

 ```bash
 # Create a virtualenv and source it